butfirstchai.com

 5. Brush olive oil all around the edge

-Pizza all topped and ready to go in the oven
+Pizza in cast iron all topped and ready to go in the oven

 You will notice the pizza has started to cook while it sits on the hot cast-iron pan.
-Now, use an oven mitten and move the cast-iron pan into the preheated oven.
-If you do not have an oven, continue cooking the pizza on the skillet but cover and cook until the cheese melts.
+Now, use an oven mitt and move the cast-iron pan into the preheated oven.
+If you do not have an oven, continue cooking the pizza on the skillet, but cover and cook until the cheese melts.

 Homemade cast iron skillet pizza using my homemade pizza dough that makes 3 small or 1 large pizza with puffy crust, chewy texture and crispy base.